-For Canadian point sources, 2013 emissions provided by Environment Canada were used.
-These included VOC emissions and CB6 speciation for VOCs although the CB6 VOCs differed slightly from the version of CB6 in CMAQ.
-Airport emissions were provided by month.
-Temporal profiles were provided for all source categories.
-Point sources in Mexico were compiled based on a year 2014 inventory projected from the Inventario Nacional de Emisiones de Mexico, 2008 (ERG, 2014a; ERG, 2016a).
-The point source emissions in the 2014 inventory were converted to English units and into the FF10 format that could be read by SMOKE, missing stack parameters were gapfilled using SCC-based defaults, and latitude and longitude coordinates were verified and adjusted if they were not consistent with the reported municipality.
-Note that there are no explicit HAP emissions in this inventory.
+Point sources in Mexico were compiled based on inventories projected from the the Inventario Nacional de Emisiones de Mexico, 2008 (ERG, 2017).
+The point source emissions were converted to English units and into the FF10 format that could be read by SMOKE, missing stack parameters were gapfilled using SCC-based defaults, and latitude and longitude coordinates were verified and adjusted if they were not consistent with the reported municipality.
+Mexican point inventories were projected from 2008 to the years 2014 and 2018, and then those emissions values were interpolated to the year 2015 for this study.
+Only CAPs are covered in the Mexico point source inventory.

-For Canadian area and nonroad sources, year-2013 emissions provided by Environment Canada were used, including CMV emissions.
+For Canadian area and nonroad sources, year-2013 and year-2025 emissions provided by Environment Canada were interpolated to year 2015, including CMV emissions.
 The Canadian inventory included fugitive dust emissions that do not incorporate either a transportable fraction or meteorological-based adjustments.
 To properly account for this, a separate sector called othafdust was created and modeled using the same adjustments as are done for U.S. sources.
 Updated Shapefiles used for creating spatial surrogates for Canada were also provided.
-For Canada nonroad mobile sources, the provided 2013 monthly emissions were used.
+For Canada nonroad mobile sources, the provided 2013 and 2025 monthly emissions were interpolated to 2015.